 In March NRC questioned the quality of the first receipts and documents provided by a local implementing partner within the education programme.
 Verification visits in the field were conducted and revealed that parts of the contractual works had not been completed.
 As a result the case was investigated and the investigation confirmed that the activities done on the ground did not match the financial documents.
 According to the receipts submitted, 20 temporary learning spaces had been built and equipped, but in reality only 10 had been completed and none were equipped.
 There was conclusive evidence that the partner had embezzled 17,000 USD through this incomplete delivery.
 Receipts had been submitted for works that had not been carried out and the person in charge of the project in the partner organisation had forged the signature of the NRC staff on the documents.
 In December 2016 the case was finally solved as the partner's director finally managed to reimburse the money.
 Before then, NRC had taken over parts of the activities and the remaining project activities were completed in line with original plan.

 In April 2016, during preparations of a cash transfer of USD 150,000 to a field office the Finance Manager detected that the beneficiary account on the cash transfer was not the intended NRC account number, but belonged to the employee tasked to prepare the cash transfer.
 The subject claimed it was a mistake and immediately resigned.

-In May NRC Oslo was subject to socalled CEO fraud,.
-The case has been reported to the police, but was dropped by the police due to lack of investigation capacity.
+In May NRC Oslo was subject to a so-called CEO fraud.
+The case has been reported to the police, but was dropped by due to lack of investigation capacity.